faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Hence, many of those who research, discuss, and weigh these models---even if they do not subscribe to the ancient origin model---view such research, discussions, and publication an act of good-will.

-> But this [disproving the historical Book of Mormon] is no easy task---in fact, it is impossible, because the Book of Mormon is true.
+> [Callister:Intro:6a] But this [disproving the historical Book of Mormon] is no easy task---in fact, it is impossible, because the Book of Mormon is true.

 Callister is about to present evidence to bolster confidence in the BoM, but this kind of statement suggests that he began his investigation with a firm conclusion already in mind---"impossible" seems to suggest that no data or evidence could persuade him otherwise.
 However, what if the modern origin model is well-supported and can explain all or most of the data?
 Would such an attitude close a person off to fairly evaluating another model?

-> Eleven witnesses, in addition to Joseph Smith, saw the gold plates
+> [Callister:Intro:6b] Eleven witnesses, in addition to Joseph Smith, saw the gold plates

 The witnesses and the two statements included in the BoM are not without substantial credibility problems (see [chapter 3 of Letter for My Wife](http://www.letterformywife.com/wp-content/letter/Letter_For_My_Wife.pdf) and [here](http://www.mormonthink.com/witnessesweb.htm)).

-> millions of believers have testified of its truthfulness,
+> [Callister:Intro:6c] millions of believers have testified of its truthfulness,

 Billions will testify of the truthfulness of the Quran.
 Millions will testify of the truthfulness of Ellen White's revelations, millions the truthfulness of Dianetics, and there are many devout followers ready to swear by [many other holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) (also consider [these video testimonies](https://www.youtube.com/watch?v=l3EfXz5VzR8)).

-> and the book is readily available for examination
+> [Callister:Intro:6d] and the book is readily available for examination

 Of course, almost all religious books (such as those mentioned above) are readily available for examination.
 Still, we note that the Golden Plates, which could far more definitively settle issues of historical provenance,[^settling_provenance] are unavailable for examination.

-> Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.
+> [Callister:Intro:6e] Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.

 What follows are a few alternatives which are consistent with much of the historical data.
 After considering these alternative points of view, the reader is then equipped to decide which model, modern or ancient, fits the data best.

 ## Argument 1: Joseph Smith, Alleged to be an Ignorant Man, Wrote The Book Of Mormon

+> [Callister:Arg1:1–4] ...

 As Callister alludes, it has been well over 150 years since anyone has subscribed to the theory that Joseph Smith---as an "ignorant ...  knave"---authored the Book of Mormon.
 However, we should not too hastily dismiss the JSCI model: Joseph was a [fairly educated, religiously and scripturally proficient young man](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/).
 The JSCI model will be considered in greater detail along with argument #5 below.

 ## Argument 2: Someone else wrote it

-> Accordingly, some critics proposed the theory that Joseph Smith conspired with someone who had the education, intelligence, and skills to write the Book of Mormon.[6]
+> [Callister:Arg2:1] Accordingly, some critics proposed the theory that Joseph Smith conspired with someone who had the education, intelligence, and skills to write the Book of Mormon.[6]
 One candidate for its authorship was Oliver Cowdery.
 After all, he was a schoolteacher, a scribe, and later a lawyer.
 But a major problem arose for the critics: Oliver never claimed to have written any portion of the book; in fact, he testified to the contrary:

-> I wrote, with my own pen, the entire Book of Mormon (save a few pages) as it fell from the lips of the Prophet Joseph Smith, as he translated it by the gift and power of God. ...
+>> [Callister:Arg2:2] [Quoting Cowdery] I wrote, with my own pen, the entire Book of Mormon (save a few pages) as it fell from the lips of the Prophet Joseph Smith, as he translated it by the gift and power of God. ...
 That book is true.[7]

 Callister's first argument is problematic: if Oliver Cowdery were a conspirator, then we would expect him to lie about Joseph's abilities, but if he were one of those fooled during the production of the book, then he would testify that it was true.
 So, Cowdery's testimony is not difficult to reconcile with the modern origin hypothesis and is no strong evidence, by itself, for the ancient origin model.